rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 Client Version: version.Info{Major:"1", Minor:"10", GitVersion:"v1.10.1", GitCommit:"d4ab47518836c750f9949b9e0d387f20fb92260b", GitTreeState:"clean", BuildDate:"2018-04-13T22:27:55Z", GoVersion:"go1.9.5", Compiler:"gc", Platform:"darwin/amd64"}
    </pre>

-   ### API Server

-   kubectl communicates using REST API commands to the Kubernetes "API Server" which in turn executes the bound business logic.
-There are several kinds of API calls: Pod, jobs, etc.???

-   yaml files ???

-   API primatives ???

    1. Check the status of the job using the kubectl describe command.

    2. When a job is complete, view its results: